simonholmes001/daddys_home_cooking/README.md

 - [ ] Background image
 - [ ] Find out how to reference other recipies with URL links in the yaml file
 - [ ] FInd out hoz to insert empojies in the yaml file
+- [ ] Get a nice page layout for the "How to make it" sectiobn of the recipe page

 ### Branch: footer
 - [ ] Add in a copyright